 Bethesda is one of the most highly educated communities in the United States and has a nationally renowned school system.
 The city is a thriving suburban center close to Washington, D.C., and home to many restaurants, retailers and a flourishing arts and entertainment district.

 Frederick is the second largest city in Maryland but retains a “small town” feel, surrounded by mountain views with a vibrant Main Street community.
 The city offers outstanding schools, a balanced and thriving economy and a highly educated workforce.

 Applications must be submitted electronically to https://service.cancer.gov/ccr-careers.
-Initial review will occur on or about 10/3/2022 and approximately every four months thereafter.
+Review of applications will occur approximately every four months.
+The next review will occur on or about June 1, 2023.